Mike Addesa: Coaching career

-Scouting career
+Post-coaching career

+After his departure from RPI, Addesa served as the chairperson of the Committee to Bring Pro Hockey to Albany, which was formed in May 1989 by Albany County Executive Jim Coyne with the objective of bringing a prospective team to the Knickerbocker Arena, using RPI's Houston Field House as an interim rink prior to the opening of the new venue in Albany.
+He resigned from the position in January 1990 and began working with Mike Cantanucci to place an American Hockey League team in Troy, resulting in the establishment of the Capital District Islanders for the 1990–1991 season.

 Addesa worked as a scout for the Detroit Red Wings of the National Hockey League from 1990 to 1995 and the Calgary Flames from 2011 to 2013.

 On August 4, 2015, Addesa was named as a scout for the Vancouver Canucks of the National Hockey League.

 Personal life and death

 Addesa died peacefully, surrounded by loved ones, on November 29, 2022, at the age of 77 from natural causes.